 Monthly meetings at Micky's almost always feature an hour-long educational presentation or discussion on a technical or operational topic.
 Like most clubs, activity levels rise and wane, but it's generally an interesting bunch of guys with lots to say, and significant technical depth and experience.

 We drag the club's two communications trailers down to the New England Amateur Radio Festival twice each year, as well as to various local events.
 On occasion, we've gotten together for group contesting efforts, usually the VHF contest in January, and we even did an expedition to a local island.
+Have an idea for an operating, public service or educational event?
+Bring it to the next meeting!

 Over the years, we've provided communications support for a wide variety of public service events, but the largest long-term commitment has been to the massive Audrey Prouty Century Ride each July, an event requiring more than 40 hams over two days.